ACAP review of seabird bycatch mitigation measures and summary advice for reducing the impact of fishing on seabirds.

-This series of 14 Seabird Bycatch Mitigation Fact Sheets describe the range of potential mitigation measures available to reduce seabird bycatch in longline and trawl fisheries.
+This series of 15 Seabird Bycatch Mitigation Fact Sheets describe the range of potential mitigation measures available to reduce seabird bycatch in longline and trawl fisheries.
 The sheets assess the effectiveness of each measure, highlight their limitations and strengths, and make best practice recommendations for their effective adoption.
 They are designed to help decision-makers choose the most appropriate measures for their longline and trawl fisheries.
-Please contact the Secretariat for commercial print files of the fact sheets in English, French, Spanish, Portuguese, Japanese, Korean and Mandarin.
+Please contact the Secretariat for commercial print files of the fact sheets in English, French, Spanish, Portuguese, Japanese, Korean, Simplified Chinese and Traditional Chinese.

 The ACAP Seabird Bycatch Identification Guide is primarily intended for use at sea by fisheries observers to assist in the identification of albatrosses and some commonly caught petrels and shearwaters killed in longline operations.
 The guide is available in English, French, Spanish, Portuguese, Chinese, and Traditional Chinese.
 Please contact the Secretariat for high quality print files in all languages or to provide feedback on the ID Guide.

 The Bycatch Management Information System (BMIS) focuses on bycatch mitigation and management in oceanic tuna and billfish fisheries.
 It is an open resource useful for fishery managers, fishers, scientists, observers, educators and anyone with an interest in fisheries management.
 Go to https://www.bmis-bycatch.org/